NUCS349/coronavirus-2020/README.md

 (or both), give a write-up (at least 1 page) of what you did and how it worked.
 This assignment will not be graded harshly, at all.
 I encourage you to try it if you're interested!

+**NOTE: Simply running the code that is already in this repository is not enough for credit.**

+Ideally, one should expand significantly on the code in this repository either through additional experiments on new tasks, thorough analysis and write-up of existing experiments, or interesting visualizations of the data combined with machine learning, or some combination of all of these.

 Thanks!